paulbauriegel/paulbauriegel.github.io/content/posts/spatial_reasoning_gemini/index.md

 {{< figurerow >}}
   {{< figure src="stones_annotation.png" alt="Annotation" caption="Annotation" >}}
   {{< figure src="stones_gemini20_1.png" alt="Gemini 2.0 Flash" caption="Gemini 2.0 Flash" >}}
+  {{< figure src="stones_gemini_20_pointing.png" alt="Gemini 2.0 Flash" caption="Gemini 2.0 Flash pointing" >}}
   {{< figure src="stones_gemini25_0.png" alt="Gemini 2.5 Pro" caption="Gemini 2.5 Pro for stones" >}}
   {{< figure src="stones_gemini25_1.png" alt="Gemini 2.5 Pro" caption="Gemini 2.5 Pro for gravel" >}}
   {{< figure src="stones_gemini25_2.png" alt="Gemini 2.5 Pro" caption="Gemini 2.5 Pro for biggest stone" >}}
-  {{< figure src="stones_gemini_20_pointing.png" alt="Gemini 2.0 Flash" caption="Gemini 2.0 Flash pointing" >}}
 {{</figurerow >}}

-Gemini either detected nothing or hallucinated irrelevant objects.
-The main problem where that the results where different on every run.
-Switching form 2D boxes to pointing didn't help.
+Gemini 2.0 Flash either detected nothing or hallucinated irrelevant objects.
+The main problem was that the results were different on every run.
+Switching from 2D boxes to pointing didn't help.
+Areas that had no stones often had wrong predictions specifically with 2.0 Flash, where the mistakes were more obvious.
+Gemini 2.5 Pro was better but not accurate enough to be helpful, as the bounding boxes did just cover the big stones as expected by the prompting.
+Similar to Gemini 2.0 it was also predicting stones where there where no stone, even though it was less frequent.
 GroundingDINO and OWLv2 also failed, but at least they were consistently failing, which is arguably better than hallucinating.
-Areas that had no stones often had wrong predictions specifically with 2.0 Flash, where the mistakes where more obvious.

 {{< figurerow >}}
   {{< figure src="notstones_gemini20.png" alt="Gemini 2.0 Flash" caption="Gemini 2.0 Flash SAHI" >}}